Noodle Incident: The Simpsons

 - The season 1 episode "Homer's Odyssey" has Ms. Krabappel mention an infamous trip to the Springfield State Prison, to which Bart replies, "Ms. Krabappel, I didn't open that door!"

 - "Eight Misbehavin'" features a scene that skips ahead nine months to the Simpson Family riding in the car, and they all discuss events that happened during that year.
 Marge had a short but memorable run as "Sideshow Marge", Bart learned the true meaning of Columbus Day, and winter, while Lisa became the most popular girl in school but blew it by being conceited.

 - In Burns Baby Burns, at the dinner table, Homer says, "It's not like anything interesting happened to anyone else today."
-We then pan to Bart studying a diamond under a microscope, Lisa with a broken arm, and Maggie wearing a "Cutest Baby" sash.
+We then pan to Bart studying a diamond under a jewellers glass, Lisa with a broken arm, and Maggie wearing a "Cutest Baby" sash.

 - In Moe Baby Blues, Moe is a roomful of angry mobsters wielding pistols:

 Moe: Uh, that's the second most guns ever pointed at me.